Tantalor93/dnspyre/docs/index.md

                                Randomized delay is configured as interval of two durations <GO duration>-<GO duration> (e.g. 1s-2s, 500ms-2s, etc.), where the actual delay is random value from the interval that is randomized after each request.
+      --prometheus=:8080       Enables Prometheus metrics endpoint on the specified address.
+For example :8080 or localhost:8080.
+The endpoint is available at /metrics path.
       --[no-]version           Show application version.

 Args: